 I do like the, err, odd cup of hot chocolate.
 So the 150g tin of Belgian milk chocolate drops is very welcome.
 The tin is tall and elegant and I will retain it to fill with more drinking chocolate once this has run out.
 I haven’t wanted to break into it yet, but I’ve subsequently heard, that the tiny chocolate buttons are wonderful eaten just as they are.
 It will be interesting to try though, as I tend to use dark chocolate when making hot chocolate at home.

 Chilli Chocolate – South Devon Chilli Farm

-All the chillies contained in their chocolate are grown on the premises.
+They grow all of the chillies contained in their chocolate.
 I’m a big fan of chilli chocolate and this 60% dark 100g chocolate bar is best nibbled at in small doses.
 It’s certainly a good way of firing up your body for an up-and-at-’em event.